 - Video surveillance

 - Photos of the accident scene

 - Photos of your injuries

-Premises liability lawsuits are typically filed against the building’s or property owner’s insurance company, and could even be brought against an individual, such as the owner of the property, owner of the business or business employee that caused your accident.
+Premises liability lawsuits are typically filed against the building’s or property owner’s insurance company.
+They could even be brought against an individual, such as the property owner, business owner, or employee that caused the accident.

-OnderLaw, LLC’s trial lawyers never back down from a fight, and they will use their expertise to fight hard for you.
+OnderLaw, LLC’s trial lawyers never back down from a fight and will use our expertise to fight hard for you.

-Types of Damages That May Be Eligible for Compensation
+Types of Losses That May Be Eligible for Compensation

-Damages are expenses incurred as a direct result of an injury due to someone else’s negligence.
-In St. Louis premises liability, damages are intended to make a person “whole” or as whole as they can be.
-In other words, your damages should be anything that can help you recover from your injuries, emotional trauma and financial responsibilities due to the accident.
+Economic and intangible losses can result from an injury due to someone else’s negligence.
+In St. Louis premises liability, compensation for these losses is intended to make a person “whole” or as whole as they can be.
+In other words, your losses should be anything that can help you recover from your injuries, emotional trauma, and financial responsibilities due to the accident.

-Many states vary when it comes to damages, and your premises liability attorney from OnderLaw, LLC will tell you which ones you are able to claim.
-In the state of Missouri, you can seek compensation for the following damages:
+Many states vary when it comes to losses, and your premises liability attorney from OnderLaw, LLC will tell you which ones you can claim.
+In the state of Missouri, you can seek compensation for: